Jason2866/ESP_Flasher/README.md

 [![Build_special_firmware](https://raw.githubusercontent.com/vshymanskyy/StandWithUkraine/main/banner-direct.svg)](https://github.com/vshymanskyy/StandWithUkraine/blob/main/docs/README.md)

-# ESP-Flasher for Tasmota
+# Tasmota-ESP-Flasher for Tasmota greater version 12.5 (Safeboot partition scheme)

 [![GitHub Releases](https://img.shields.io/github/downloads/Jason2866/ESP_Flasher/total?label=downloads&color=%231FA3EC&style=for-the-badge)](https://github.com/Jason2866/ESP_Flasher/releases/latest)

-ESP-Flasher is a utility app for ESP8266 / ESP32 and is designed to make flashing Tasmota on ESPs as simple as possible by:
+Tasmota-ESP-Flasher is an app for ESP8266 / ESP32 designed to make flashing Tasmota on ESPs as simple as possible by:

- * Having pre-built binaries for most operating systems.
+ * Pre-built binaries for most used operating systems
  * Hiding all non-essential options for flashing.
-All necessary options for flashing (bootloader, flash mode) are automatically extracted from the binary.
+All necessary options (bootloader, flash mode) are automatically set.

-The flashing process is done using the [esptool](https://github.com/espressif/esptool) library by espressif.
+The flashing process is done using [esptool](https://github.com/espressif/esptool) from espressif.

 ## Installation

-- Check the [releases section](https://github.com/Jason2866/ESP_Flasher/releases) for downloads for your platform.
-Just double-click it and it'll start.
+- Check the [releases section](https://github.com/Jason2866/ESP_Flasher/releases) for your OS.
+- Download and double-click and it'll start.

-- If you have Python installed you can install from PyPI: **`pip install esp-flasher`**.
+- The native Python version can be installed from PyPI: **`pip install esp-flasher`**.
   Start the GUI by `esp_flasher`.
 Alternatively, you can use the command line interface ( type `esp_flasher -h` for info)

 ## Build it yourself